Mali massacre victims included 24 children: PM

 Despite a 4,500-strong French force in the Sahel region, jihadist attacks have multiplied since they first intervened in 2013 in an effort to push back Islamists and allied Tuareg rebels who had taken over the northern half of the country, while ethnic conflicts have turned bloodier than ever.

+Unidentified assailants killed 19 people and wounded 13 in an attack on Sunday in and around the town of Arbinda, in northern Burkina Faso, where a mix of Malian and Burkinabe jihadists and allied criminal gangs have stepped up attacks since December.

-Reporting by Tim Cocks; Editing by Edmund Blair
+Reporting by Fadima Kontao; Writing and additional reporting by Tim Cocks; Editing by Edmund Blair and Sonya Hepinstall